MoTLD/pBook/README.md

 - Long push up/down for fast scrolling
 - Single push select to activate/deactivate continuous scrolling (todo: adjustable scrolling rate)
 - At the end of each note, simply go back and select the next note to continue reading (todo: advance to next note)
-- Last note read and position in each note will be saved automatically on exit
+- Last note read and position in each note are saved automatically on exit

 Known Issues